amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Another application of Proselint as a tool for language science is in stylometry and authorship identification; instead of using standard stylometric measures, which include word frequencies, we can consider Proselint's rules as a feature set that can be used to identify authors.
 In a sense, this would allow us to identify authors based not on their language use, but on their language misuse.

 This second application enables further extensions and generalizations, including for example the obfuscation of identity or coding of messages by selective introduction or removal of usage choices.
 Though we have emphasized cases where the goal is to recommend best practices in usage, the Proselint infrastructure can alternatively be used to identify cases where there is more than one acceptable choice.
 One could, for example, take a document and identify instances where multiple phrases could be reasonably substituted.
 One could then create a modified version of the document that uses these usage choices to encode a message, without the document demonstrating itself to contain an encoded message.
-With moderate modifications, then, Proselint could be a system for designing content-aware steganographic systems, conveying hidden messages in their choice of words and styles:cite:`bergmair2006content`.
+With moderate modifications, then, Proselint could be a system for designing content-aware steganographic systems, conveying hidden messages in their choice of words and styles :cite:`bergmair2006content`.

 In our testing of Proselint, we assembled a corpus of text from well-edited magazines containing low rates of usage errors.
 When doing so, we noticed that there are no available annotated corpora that can provide stylistic false-positive rates.
 The theoretical work analyzing lintscores and the problem of error detection from a framework inspired by signal detection theory would be difficult to fathom without first postulating the existence of such a corpus.
 The Proselint testing framework is an excellent opportunity to develop such a corpus.